CamDavidsonPilon/lifelines/docs/Examples.rst

 Example SQL queries and transformations to get time varying data
 ####################################################################

-For Cox time-varying models, we discussed what the dataset should look like in :ref:`Dataset for time-varying regression`.
+For Cox time-varying models, we discussed what the dataset should look like in :ref:`Dataset creation for time-varying regression`.
 Typically we have a base dataset, and then we fold in the covariate datasets.
 Below are some SQL queries and Python transformations from end-to-end.

 Base dataset: ``base_df``